AndrewChap/num2tex/README.md

 # num2tex
 Converts a float or int into a latex-formatted string.
-Verbatim from https://stackoverflow.com/questions/13490292/format-number-using-latex-notation-in-python/13490601#13490601
+Inspired by https://stackoverflow.com/questions/13490292/format-number-using-latex-notation-in-python/13490601#13490601

 ## Installation
 Install with